 gatsby-config.js file.
 A recent example of something similar is the release of the new Gatsby Image API.
 Anyway,

 Gatsby Themes can be used for styling, though this is just a small subset of their tool belt.
-You might use them to add support for Chakra UI to a website for example and integrate a basic colour theme.
-You can then customise the theme, using options, on its host sites.
+You might use them to add support for Chakra UI to a website, for example, and integrate a basic colour theme.
+You can then customize the theme, using options, on its host sites.

-Themes are more powerful that this though.
+Themes are more powerful than this, though.
 You can use themes to add functionality, like technical SEO meta tags.
-Now lets say there is some new JSON-LD you need to include in sites to help your google ranking.
+Now, let’s say there is some new JSON-LD you need to include in sites to help your Google ranking.
 With a Gatsby Theme, adding it to your site it is easy.
-Once the theme is updated, you just update the theme package on the host site and you're laughing!
+Once the theme is updated, you just update the theme package on the host site, and you’re laughing!

 blog site using gatsby-starter-climate.
 At the command line type:

 At this stage we have a fully functional site.
-If we didn't want to use themes we could stop here and customise the site.
-As an alternative you can apply the theme to one of your existing sites.
+If we didn't want to use themes, we could stop here and customize the site.
+As an alternative, you can apply the theme to one of your existing sites.

 .
 Run this command to install it as a package: ```shell npm install

 How did you find this guide? gatsby-theme-climate is still in its early stages.
-Some of the next functionality I would like to add is SEO (including Schema.org JSON-LD with open graph images) and site search.
+Some additional functionality I would like to add, is SEO (including Schema.org JSON-LD with open graph images) and site search.
 Would you find these useful?
 What other functionality do you think I should target.
 Keen to hear your views and learn where your pain points are.
 If you have found this post useful and can afford even a small contribution, please consider supporting me through Buy me a Coffee.